Beastsoul123/pygame/Pygame/README.md

-# Pixel Runner
+# Monster Runner

-Pixel Runner is a simple side-scrolling endless runner game built using **Pygame**.
+Monster Runner is a simple side-scrolling endless runner game built using **Pygame**.
 The player must jump over obstacles to survive as long as possible, accumulating a score based on time survived.

 ## Features